Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Preliminaries

 Let $X$ be a topological vector space over a field $\bbk$ (standing for $\bbr$ or $\bbc$).
 Denote by $\vecz$ the zero vector in $X$.
-We say that $X$ is a \emph{Fr\'echet space} if it is a locally convex metrizable topological vector space that is complete as a topological vector space.
+We say that $X$ is an \emph{F-space} if it is a completely metrizable topological vector space, and a \emph{Fr\'echet space} if it is a locally convex F-space.

-Let $X$ be a Fr\'echet space.
-Endow $X$ with a separating increasing sequence $(p_j)_j$ of seminorms, which is complete in the metric given by
+In this paper, given a Fréchet space $X$ we will always consider a separating increasing sequence $(p_j)_j$ of seminorms endowing the topology of X. In this case we have that $X$ is complete in the Fr\'echet-space metric given by